skkhan456/Weather-app/README.md

 5. Minimalistic and responsive UI

 🛠️ Tech Stack:
-1.HTML5
+1. HTML5
-2.CSS3
+2. CSS3
-3.JavaScript (ES6)
+3. JavaScript (ES6)
-4.OpenWeatherMap API
+4. OpenWeatherMap API

 ⚙️ How It Works
-1.User enters a city name in the input box.
+1. User enters a city name in the input box.
-2.On clicking the search icon, the app makes an API call to OpenWeatherMap.
+2. On clicking the search icon, the app makes an API call to OpenWeatherMap.

 3.Weather data like:
    Temperature (in °C)